Political Expression of Academics on Twitter. Joint with Thiemo Fetzer.

 View Paper.
 Open-Access Data.
 Twitter Thread (v1, v2), Summary and Method Guide.

-Coverage: The Economist, Marginal Revolution (v1, v2), World Bank, VoxEU (1, 2), VoxDev, causalpython.io, Australian Treasury, Nada es Gratis
+Coverage: The Economist, Marginal Revolution (v1, v2), Noahpinion, World Bank, VoxEU (1, 2), VoxDev, Australian Treasury, Nada es Gratis, Correio Braziliense, causalpython.io, econometriafacil, Phenomenal World

 Interactive Website (www.causal.claims) includes data, causal graph of your papers, and CClARA (a Causal Claim Research Assistant to do graph-driven literature review.)